6andrey/learn-salesforce/learning/certifications/salesforce-integration-architect/salesforce-integration-architect-notes.md

 **Connectors for Data Integration**

 ***Mulesoft Salesforce Connector***
 Salesforce Connector can be used by a Mule App to connect to and from Salesforce or other data sources.
-The processing logic happens within the Mule Integration App. he Mule App works as the go-between, avoiding point-to-point integrations, and *decoupling* the two systems.
+The processing logic happens within the Mule Integration App.
+The Mule App works as the go-between, avoiding point-to-point integrations, and *decoupling* the two systems.

 ***MuleSoft Database Connector***
 Works alongside any Java Database Connectivity (JDBC) accessible database, including Postgres.